 As for television, Tim has not only appeared on Comedy Central, he was chosen by the network to do several live performances for their clients and customers.
-His national appearances on ABC-TV, Showtime, WGN, and Comcast have helped Tim deal with his biggest TV disappointment--calling QVC seconds too late to get a great deal on a colander set.
+His national appearances on ABC-TV, Showtime, and WGN America have put a face to the voice that so many knew only from the radio.

 The book, The Complete Idiot's Guide to Jokes, features a half-page of Tim's advice on "How Not to Introduce a Joke," as well as other select Cavanagh jokes.
 His book, Chicken Soup for the Vegetarian Soul, just went through its sixth printing.
 Tim firmly believes in printing them "one at a time."